 Is there a completely free pilot logbook app?

 Yes.
 MyFlightbook is 100% free with unlimited hours, supported by donations.
 Wingman offers 250 free hours per year, which is enough for most student pilots to complete training.
 Skyden offers 20 free hours and LogTen offers 50 free hours.
-CrewLounge offers 100 free flights.
+CrewLounge offers 100 free flights and Logger offers 50 free flights with all features unlocked.

 Do airlines accept digital logbooks for interviews?